Tokyo

 Snippet from Wikipedia: Tokyo

 Before the 17th century, Tokyo, then known as Edo, was mainly a fishing village.
 It gained political prominence in 1603 when it became the seat of the Tokugawa shogunate.
-By the mid-18th century, Edo was among the world's largest cities, with over a million residents.

 The followings have been registered under the category Tokyo.